Sequential composition of answer set programs: Sequential composition

 This is the main section of the paper.
-Here we define the sequential composition of answer set programs and prove in the Main \prettyref{thm:ASP} that it induces the structure of a unital magma on the space of all answer set programs.
+Here we define the sequential composition of answer set programs and prove the main theorem of this work --- \prettyref{t:ASP} --- that it induces the structure of a unital magma on the space of all answer set programs.

 Before we give the formal definition of composition below, we shall first introduce some auxiliary constructions.
 The goal is to extend the ``$not$'' operator from atoms to programs, which will be essential in the definition of composition below.